On the non-abelian Hodge locus I: Boundedness of monodromy representations

 \begin{definition} The {\it truncated pair of pants} $P^o(\ell_1,\ell_2,\ell_3)$ (Fig.~\ref{fig1}) is the complement of the half-collars in $P(\ell_1,\ell_2,\ell_3)$ with perimeter $C_g$. \end{definition}

 If $\ell_i\geq C_g$ we need not truncate the corresponding cuff.
-Making $C_g$ sufficiently small, we may assume that the (up to) three half-collars we cut are disjoint.
+Making $C_g$ sufficiently small, we may assume that the (up to) three half-collars we cut from $P(\ell_1,\ell_2,\ell_3)$ are disjoint.

-\begin{remark} The issue with truncating pairs of pants by the universal (half-)collar of Lemma \ref{universal-collar} is that the limit of its perimeter is So the universal collar is not sufficient to bound the geometry (e.g. as measured by the hyperbolic diameter) of the truncated pair of pants, when $\ell\to 0$.
+\begin{remark} The issue with truncating pairs of pants by the universal collar of Lemma \ref{universal-collar} is that the limit of its perimeter is So the universal collar is not sufficient to bound the geometry (e.g. as measured by the hyperbolic diameter) of the truncated pair of pants, when $\ell\to 0$.
 Hence the need for Proposition \ref{def-perim}. \end{remark}

 Consider the three seam geodesics connecting cuffs of $P(\ell_1,\ell_2,\ell_3)$.
-These seams intersect each boundary component of $P^o(\ell_1,\ell_2,\ell_3)$ and $P(\ell_1,\ell_2,\ell_3)$ at two points.
+These seams intersect each boundary component of $P^o(\ell_1,\ell_2,\ell_3)$ and $P(\ell_1,\ell_2,\ell_3)$ at two points, see Figure \ref{fig1}.
 We call these (six total) points the {\it distinguished boundary points} of $P^o(\ell_1,\ell_2,\ell_3)$ and $P(\ell_1,\ell_2,\ell_3)$.
 Note that the distinguished points on a given cuff are diametrically opposite.
-So when two pants are glued, the four total distinguished points on the cuff alternate which pants decomposition they come from.
+So when two pants are glued, the four total distinguished points on the cuff alternate which pair of pants they come from, or the distinguished points from one pair of pants coincide with those from the other.

 \begin{proposition} Suppose $\ell_1,\ell_2,\ell_3\leq B_g$ for some constant $B_g$.
 Let $\mu$ be a homotopy class of paths on the truncated pair of pants $P^o(\ell_1,\ell_2,\ell_3)$, terminating at two distinguished points of the boundary.
 Then, $\mu$ has a representative of bounded distance $D_\mu$ independent of $\ell_i$. \end{proposition}